RemyDuijkeren/NodaMoney/README.md

 You can get the latest stable release from the [official Nuget.org feed](https://www.nuget.org/packages/NodaMoney) or from our
 [github releases page](https://github.com/remyvd/NodaMoney/releases).

-If you'd like to work with the bleeding edge, you can use our [custom feed](https://ci.appveyor.com/nuget/nodamoney-pmrx3j3p32f2).
+If you'd like to work with the bleeding edge, you can use our [custom Nuget feed](https://ci.appveyor.com/nuget/nodamoney-pmrx3j3p32f2).
 Packages on this feed are pre-release and, while they've passed all our tests, are not yet ready for production.

 About